Michael S. Devany: Career

-VADM Devany was an officer in the National Oceanic and Atmospheric Administration Commissioned Officer Corps (NOAA Corps), one of the nation’s eight uniformed services.
-He is a graduate of the NOAA Leadership Competencies Development Program and the Harvard Senior Managers in Government program.
+Devany was an officer in the National Oceanic and Atmospheric Administration Commissioned Officer Corps (NOAA Corps), one of the eight uniformed services of the United States.
+He graduated from the NOAA Leadership Competencies Development Program and the Harvard University Senior Managers in Government program.

-As Director, MAOC, RDML Devany was responsible for the safe, efficient and effective operation of the NOAA ship and aircraft fleet.
+As Director, MAOC, RDML Devany was responsible for the safe, efficient, and effective operation of the NOAA ship and aircraft fleet.
 He oversaw NOAA’s multi-purpose oceanographic, fisheries, and hydrographic survey vessels and aircraft that operate across the globe in support of the program requirements of NOAA.

-VADM Devany received his commission in the United States Navy via the Navy ROTC in 1986 and has been an officer of the NOAA Commissioned Officer Corps since January 1990, when he transferred uniformed services.
-While in the Navy, Devany served as a surface warfare officer aboard the destroyer USS John Young (DD-973) in the Pacific and the Persian Gulf.
-VADM Devany received a bachelor's degree from the University of Washington in biology, and a master's degree from the University of South Florida in environmental health.
+Devany received his commission in the United States Navy via the Navy ROTC in 1986.
+While in the Navy, he served as a surface warfare officer aboard the destroyer USS John Young (DD-973) in the Pacific and the Persian Gulf.
+He became an officer of the NOAA Commissioned Officer Corps in January 1990, when he transferred uniformed services.
+Devany received a bachelor's degree from the University of Washington in biology, and a master's degree from the University of South Florida in environmental health.
 He was promoted to lieutenant in April 1994, lieutenant commander in September 1999, commander in September 2004, and captain in May 2008.